Kortemme-Lab/loop_modeling/hpc/ucsf/rosetta/README.rst

 loop_benchmark.py
     This is the script that is actually submitted to the cluster to run the benchmark jobs.
-It reads its parameters from the MySQL database and runs rosetta.
+It reads its parameters from either the MySQL database or, the ``data/`` directory and runs rosetta.
 If you are trying to adapt the benchmark to a different system, this is where you should look to figure out the precise rosetta command lines that are being called.
 Note that this script should only be invoked by the cluster scheduler; you are never meant to invoke it yourself.

 Example Command Lines
 ---------------------